mordvn/pallada_tgbot/README.md

-# SibGU Schedule Bot 🤖
+# SibSAU Schedule Bot 🤖

 A Telegram bot for accessing and tracking class schedules at Siberian State University of Science and Technology.
 Get instant access to both student group and professor schedules, with real-time updates and notifications for any changes.